 My recommendation is, if you spent a significant amount of money on making the product – which is your music – this is NOT the time to cheap out.
 This part right here, is equally as important if not MORE so, to make sure that you package your music the right way.
 Because the end goal is for people to notice it and listen to it – right?

 You will also need a social media and advertising budget.

-Are you going to use a PR firm to help with promotion and marketing or will you do the work yourself by using the different pitching services available to you?
+Are you going to use a PR firm to help with promotion and marketing or will you do the work yourself by using the different strategies and pitching services available to you?

 Once you have you artwork, your visual brand content and music video sorted, and by sorted I mean FINALISED as in a folder ready to go - it’s time to move on to the next steps, which I will cover in Part II of this blog!

 Sign up to keep posted on the next part of this blog series!